How do I apply for a building permit?

 - Landscaping Inspection

 If an inspection is missed, the Town may not be able to issue an occupancy permit and your inspection deposit will be forfeited.
-For further information on building inspections, please contact the Planning Department at 834-6500 ext.
-401.

 How do I obtain my occupancy permit?